Grace Bumbry: Early life and education

 Grace Ann Melzia Bumbry was born in St. Louis, Missouri, on January 4, 1937.
 She was the third child of Benjamin Bumbry, a railroad freight handler, and Melzia Bumbry, a teacher.
 They were a family of modest means, deeply religious and highly musical.
 Bumbry trained in classical piano beginning at age seven, but determined she would become a singer after seeing Marian Anderson in concert.
 She joined the local Methodist choir at age 12, and performed as a soloist in a school production of Handel's Messiah.
 She listened to Anderson on radio and in recordings "at every opportunity" and was also inspired to become a singer by listening to the St. Louis Symphony conducted by Vladimir Golschmann.

 Bumbry graduated from the prestigious Charles Sumner High School, the first black high school west of the Mississippi.
 She later credited Kenneth Billups, her voice teacher at Sumner (together with a later teacher, Armand Tokatyan of Santa Barbara) for her "vocal prowess."
 At age 17, at the urging of Billups and Sara Hopes, her choir director, she entered and won a teen talent contest, sponsored by St. Louis radio station KMOX.
 Prizes for first place included a $1,000 war bond, a trip to New York, and a scholarship to the St. Louis Institute of Music.
 The institution, however, excluded African Americans, and Bumbry's parents refused the offer of private voice lessons instead.

 Embarrassed, the contest promoters arranged for her to appear on Arthur Godfrey's national radio broadcast Talent Scouts program, singing Verdi's aria "O don fatale" from Don Carlos.
 It moved Godfrey to tears.
 The success of that performance led to an opportunity to study at the Boston University College of Fine Arts.
-She later transferred to Northwestern University, where she met Lotte Lehmann, a German dramatic soprano, especially for Wagner roles, who gave master classes there and was impressed.
+She later transferred to Northwestern University, where she met the famous German dramatic soprano Lotte Lehmann, who gave master classes there and was impressed with Bumbry's voice.

 Lehmann invited Bumbry to study with her in Santa Barbara, California.
 Initially planned for just the summer of 1955, Bumbry remained on a scholarship by Lehmann for three and a half years.
-During this time, she studied piano and theory (with György Sándor), and then studied further interpretation and languages, and attended the summer programm of the Music Academy of the West in Montecito in three consecutive years, 1956, 57 and 58.
+During this time, she studied piano and theory (with György Sándor), and then studied further interpretation and languages.
+During 1956-58, Bumbry attended the summer program at the Music Academy of the West in Montecito.
 Lehmann was also her mentor in her early career.
 Bumbry also studied with renowned teachers Marinka Gurewich and Armand Tokatyan.
 She studied singing lieder with Pierre Bernac in Paris.